-Key Meaning

-Plus key

-( + ) In a menu, submenu Opens the message about remedy information.

-Enter key

-E In a menu, submenu Opens the operating menu.
+Operating key Meaning Plus key In menu, submenu Opens the message about the remedial measures.
+E Enter key In menu, submenu Opens the operating menu.

 12.3.2 Calling up remedial measures

 A0029431-EN

 - 29 Message for remedial measures

 - 1 Diagnostic information

 - 2 Short text

 - 3 Service ID

 - 4 Diagnostic behavior with diagnostic code

 - 5 Operation time when error occurred

 - 6 Remedial measures

 - 1. The user is in the diagnostic message.